 Students meet with clients, review records, write briefs, and argue cases in the Missouri Court of Appeals in unemployment compensation, guardianship, and juvenile cases.
 Students appear in all three appellate districts which are located in St. Louis, Kansas City, and Springfield.
 (Faculty Supervisors: Tricia Harrison and John Ammann)

-Students provide holistic advocacy by handling delinquency, education matters, family law, and Social Security disability challenges by serving as the lawyer for the child and family.
-Students work with the St. Louis Children's Health Advocacy Project (CHAP), a medical-legal partnership intended to improve access to medical and legal services for disadvantaged St. Louis children at The SPOT, a free medical clinic for at-risk youth.
-In addition, students handle juvenile delinquency cases in St. Louis City and County.
-Students also handle systemic issues affecting medical care issues related to children in foster care.
+Students provide holistic advocacy by handling delinquency from trial to appeal, education matters, and various family law issues while serving as the lawyer for the children, youth or their families.
+Students work with the St. Louis Children's Health Advocacy Project (CHAP), a medical-legal partnership intended to improve access to medical and legal services for disadvantaged St. Louis youth at The SPOT, a free medical clinic for at-risk youth.
+Students also represent clients at Epworth Older Youth Drop in Center where they serve as lead counsel for clients with municipal court matters as well as other legal challenges affecting client's ability to obtain housing and employment.
+Students also handle systemic issues affecting children and youth.
 (Faculty Supervisor: Tricia Harrison).

 Students serve older clients and their family members with adult guardianships.
 Students interview clients, prepare pleadings, and request medical reports.
 Once a case has been filed and set for hearing, students prepare clients to testify and then appear at the hearing.
 Students also assist clients with estate planning documents by interviewing clients and then preparing powers of attorney, wills, living wills, and beneficiary deeds.
 Elder Law Clinic students also advise clients on how to set up transfer on death and payable on death arrangements for bank accounts and vehicles.
 (Faculty Supervisor: Barbara Gilchrist).